Forecast issued at 5:18 am EST on Thursday 2 October 2014.

 Partly cloudy.
-Light winds.
+Light winds becoming east to southeasterly 15 to 25 km/h in the middle of the day then becoming light in the evening.
 Daytime maximum temperatures in the low to mid 20s.

-Cloudy.
-Patchy morning fog.
-High chance of rain .
-The chance of a thunderstorm in the afternoon and evening.
-Light winds becoming north to northwesterly 20 to 30 km/h during the morning then becoming light during the evening.
-Overnight temperatures falling to around 13 with daytime temperatures reaching the mid to high 20s.

 Partly cloudy.
-Medium chance of showers, most likely in the evening.
-Light winds becoming south to southeasterly 15 to 20 km/h during the afternoon.
-Overnight temperatures falling to around 13 with daytime temperatures reaching the mid 20s.
+Medium chance of showers or a thunderstorm in the afternoon and evening.
+Light winds becoming northerly 15 to 25 km/h during the day.
+Overnight temperatures falling to around 13 with daytime temperatures reaching around 30.

+Sunny morning.
+Slight chance of a shower or thunderstorm in the afternoon and evening.
+Winds north to northwesterly 15 to 20 km/h tending north to northeasterly 20 to 30 km/h during the afternoon.
+Overnight temperatures falling to around 14 with daytime temperatures reaching 27 to 33.